antonadelow/Transformer-Based-Learned-Primal-Dual-Reconstruction-for-PET/README.md

 # Transformer-Based-Learned-Primal-Dual-Reconstruction-for-PET

-Code used in the Master Thesis Transformer-Based Learned Primal-Dual Reconstruction for PET.

 Positron Emission Tomography (PET) is a medical imaging technique that involves injecting a short-lived radioactive tracer, chemically bound to a biologically active molecule, into a subject in order to measure cellular